In this blog post I’m going to explain how some you can buy some affordable gym flooring for your garage all around the globe in order to:

 What I would do is buy enough thick, crumb rubber tiles to cover about 3m x 3m which is an ideal space for a power rack set up (in fact this is what I did – second time around!
 Buy once, cry once would be my suggestion for anyone reading this!! – picture for evidence below!)

 The pinnacle of gym flooring is crumbed rubber tiles – it allows you to deadlift with peace of mind that your equipment is safe and the noise mitigated as much as is reasonably possible.
 The ideal product is below and available in a variety of sizes:

-However as discussed above there is an alternative for those looking to save a little money by utilising stall mats – a couple of these would cover an area of 6ft x 8ft and form a pretty good base for a power rack.
+Another alternative if you are looking to save a little money by utilising stall mats – a couple of these would cover an area of 6ft x 8ft and form a pretty good base for a power rack.
 What I will say is these do tend to have a bit of a rubber odour initially – it does wear off, but it is something to consider if you have the funds to upgrade to crumbed rubber matting but are on the fence.
 The ideal mat is below – no holes, heavy duty and delivery available: